-Treaty arrangements regarding fish in British Columbia and Yukon
+Long-term fisheries arrangements in British Columbia and Yukon

-Among other things, fisheries chapters in modern First Nation treaties that have been negotiated to date articulate a fishing right and describe the role for First Nations in fisheries management.
+In modern treaties that have been negotiated to date, fisheries chapters describe both a fishing right and the role of First Nations in fisheries management.

-The fishing right described in the final treaty agreement is protected under section 35 of the Constitution Act, 1982.
-The authority for fisheries management continues to lie with the Minister of Fisheries and Oceans.
+The fishing right described in a final treaty agreement is protected under section 35 of the Constitution Act, 1982.
+The authority for fisheries management continues to lie with the Minister of Fisheries and Oceans

 The following modern-day treaties contain fisheries provisions:

 - Yukon Umbrella Final Agreement (1993) is the framework for subsequent agreements:

 - Champagne and Aishihik First Nations Final Agreement (1993)

 - Kwanlin Dun First Nation Final Agreement (2005)